titustum/kenimall-electronics/README.md

-# Kamarona Electronics - eCommerce Website
+# Kenimall Electronics - eCommerce Website

 ## Overview

-Welcome to the **Kamarona Electronics** project!
+Welcome to the **Kenimall Electronics** project!
 This is an eCommerce website built using **Laravel 12**, **TailwindCSS**, and **FontAwesome** icons, providing a seamless and visually appealing shopping experience for electronic products.
 It includes user authentication, product management, shopping cart functionality, and more.

 ## Features